 Bruce E. Decker is the founder and owner of Collective Impact, LLC.
 Since 2001, Collective Impact has provided capacity building services to help organizations and communities achieve their mission, realize their vision, and thrive!

 Bruce is a skilled leader, planner, consultant, trainer, facilitator, and entrepreneur.
-He has been recognized for his work in organization, community, and leadership development and has extensive experience working in the areas of strategic planning, stakeholder engagement, family support, prevention, system improvement, service integration, change management, coalition development, and capacity building … all with a focus on impact, results, and “thrivability.”
-Bruce has worked with a broad range of clients in the nonprofit and government sectors from a variety of disciplines in numerous states, throughout the Appalachian region, and at the national level.
+He has been recognized for his work in family, organization, community, economic, and leadership development.
+Bruce has extensive experience working in the areas of strategic planning, stakeholder engagement, family support, prevention, system improvement, service integration, change management, coalition development, and capacity building … all with a focus on impact, results, and “thrivability.”
+Bruce has worked with a broad range of clients in the nonprofit and government sectors from a variety of disciplines in numerous states, throughout the Appalachian region, and nationally.

 Bruce served as Board President with Create Huntington, Inc., a grassroots organization that empowers residents to make positive change in their community.
 He was a catalyst for organizing and participating with the City of Huntington, West Virginia in the Community Progress Leadership Institute (CPLI) at Harvard University.
 CPLI is a prestigious seminar that equips community leaders with the skills they need to make positive changes in their approach to address vacant, abandoned, and problem properties, tackle blight, and spark revitalization.
 Bruce was also recently trained in Dr. Jan and Dr. Cornelia Flora’s Community Capitals/Wealth framework which helps communities more holistically, systemically, and strategically focus their development and revitalization efforts.